leeunsu/flowers_superpowers/_posts/2020-05-01-craigslist-redesign.md

 # Intro/Wireframing

 The objective of this project was to create a more user-friendly and approachable homepage experience for Craigslist.
-When first doing my research, I found that the listings being front and center of the homepage to be refreshing and practical.
+When first doing my research, I found that the listings being front and center of the homepage to be refreshing and practical, and wanted to retain that element.
 However, the search bar felt a little too tucked into the corner for a site where the search function holds a lot of significance.
-This made it difficult to discern how the elements on either side of the sidebar was prioritized.
+This made it difficult to discern how the elements on either side of the sidebar was being prioritized.
 I also noticed, when making a new listing, the current UX shuffled through 5 pages — I wanted this to be 1.
-So, I set off with these in mind:
+I set off with these in mind:

 * Bring the search bar front and center; keep this input field active when first entering the site.
 * Make a space for each category so that it is easier for the community to engage with what they are most interested in.
-* Create a more intuitive user flow for creating a new post (try to make it singe-page).
+* Create a more intuitive user flow for listing a new post (try to make it single-page).

 ![](/uploads/WireframeInitial2-01.png)

-Using these as a starting point, I created a homepage that spotlights both the search function as well as the categories/subcategories.
-There were some liberties taken by putting all the categories into a dropdown menu within the search bar, but having the element be hoverable, I felt, would keep with the ease-of-use while boosting practicality and design.
+Using these as starting points, I created a homepage that spotlights both the search function as well as the categories/subcategories.
+There were some liberties taken by putting all the categories into one dropdown menu within the search bar, but having the element be hoverable, I felt, would keep with the ease-of-use while boosting practicality and design.

 Turning the listings into a dropdown menu enabled the website to have extra space.
 And for this, I decided to design a community experience for the users.
 By selecting one of the categories from the dropdown menu would open a space for that particular category (all categories if "all" is selected).
-This compartmentalization of categories was inspired by Reddit and its subreddits.
+This compartmentalization of categories was inspired by subreddits in Reddit.
 I hoped to build a similar product where community engagement is principle in the design.

-I was also able to create a "create post" module using a single-page overlay.
-To do this, I researched the ease and convenience of other popular sites like facebook, twitter, and reddit.
-However, with all the information needed to create a Craigslist posting (especially to allow posts from users without accounts), the module had to be larger to fit all the fields.
+I was also able to make a "create post" module using a single-page overlay.
+To do this, I researched the ease and convenience of posting in other popular sites like facebook, twitter, and reddit.
+However, with all the information needed to create a Craigslist posting (particularly to allow posts from users without accounts), the module had to be larger to fit more fields.
 To do this, I created a postcard-esque design, keeping metadata fields at the left and making a body field at the right.
 I also minimized any non-essentials into an "advanced" menu (i.e for phone numbers and addresses).

 ![](/uploads/Untitled-2-01.png)